 Because the environmental degree of freedom is very large, the states $|E_a\rangle$ and $|E_b\rangle$ following the interaction are approximately orthogonal if $|a\rangle$ and $|b\rangle$ are distinguishable.
 Therefore, the reduced density matrix $\hat\rho_{reZ}$ of the unified system of the observed system and the measurement device, which is obtained by tracing out the environmental degrees of freedom, becomes

-and we observe the decay of the interference.
+and we observe decay of the interference.
 Moreover, the problem of a preferred basis has also been studied in this framework \cite{Zurek2}, and a solution was presented.

 However, certain difficulties remain in this decoherence theory.
 One is that the unitary interaction between the system and the environment never leads to the deletion of any interference terms.
-The reduced density matrix (\ref{eq:reZ}) does not indicate that the state is in either of the two states $|a\rangle$ and $|b\rangle$, because reduced density matrices represent improper mixtures \cite{Esp}, and only provide a probability distribution.
-Thus, the coherence has been delocalised into the larger system including the environment \cite{Lal}.
+The reduced density matrix (\ref{eq:reZ}) does not indicate that the state is in either of the two states $|a\rangle$ and $|b\rangle$, because reduced density matrices represent improper mixtures \cite{Esp} and only provide a probability distribution.
+Therefore, the coherence has been delocalized into the larger system including the environment \cite{Lal}.
 The next problem may be more severe.
 Because the coherent terms vanish {\it after} the interaction between the system and the environment, obtaining an outcome for a superposition of states represents nothing other than violating the {\it eigenvalue--eigenstate link} \cite{Sch2}, which states that eigenvalues and eigenstates have a one-to-one correspondence excluding degeneracy.
-Some studies have insisted that this condition is unnecessary \cite{Zurek3}.
+In some studies, it has been insisted that this condition is unnecessary \cite{Zurek3}.
 Nevertheless, if we agree with this insistence, then we must accept that quantum mechanics is insufficient to describe nature.

-As stated above, most of studies in this field have given negative answers to the question of whether explaining the quantum measurement process within the framework of pure quantum mechanics is possible.
-However, in this study we demonstrate that the answer is in fact affirmative, i.e., we can explain the measurement process within the framework of pure quantum mechanics.
-We propose a new decoherence theory, in which the uncertainty of microscopic objects leads to decoherence {\it before} measurement.
-Because this decoherence occurs before a measurement, the eigenvalue--eigenstate link can be maintained.
-Note that we do not intend to explain the nonlocality of quantum mechanics [18-27] by means of other concepts, as such an ambitious attempt is beyond our scope.
+As stated above, most studies in this field have yielded negative answers to the question of whether explaining the quantum measurement process within the framework of pure quantum mechanics is possible.
+However, in this study, we demonstrate that the answer is in fact affirmative; i.e., we can explain the measurement process within the framework of pure quantum mechanics.
+We propose a new decoherence theory, in which the uncertainty of microscopic objects leads to decoherence as an inherent characteristic of pure quantum mechanics.
+Because this decoherence exists prior to a measurement, the eigenvalue--eigenstate link can be maintained.
+Note that we do not intend to explain the nonlocality or the counterfactual non-definiteness of quantum mechanics [18-27] by means of other concepts, as such an ambitious attempt is beyond our scope.
 What we do attempt to illustrate in this study is how measurement processes can be understood within the scope of pure quantum mechanics.